Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Foundational Human Drive

-Attachment as the foundational human drive for connection and coherence
+Attachment serves as the foundational human drive for connection and coherence, essential for psychological well-being and survival.

 Proximity Seeking

-Infants seek proximity to caregivers for survival and emotional regulation
+Infants instinctively seek proximity to primary caregivers, which is vital for both physical survival and effective emotional regulation.

 Secure Exploration